uvacw/CART/README.md

 CART is written in Python 3.6, and needs run in a server able to execute Python code (serving a Flask application with an https certificate) and host a MySQL database.
 The [documentation](https://cart.readthedocs.io/en/latest/) demonstrates how to use Heroku (for the web server) and a database service (e.g., AWS RDS).

-CART requires also access to two (free) API services:
+CART requires also access to two API services:
 * [DialogFlow](https://dialogflow.com), for dialogue management
 * [Microsoft Bot Framework](https://dev.botframework.com/), to publish the agent online in a web chat or in other channels (e.g., Skype, Telegram, Facebook Messenger)